 More and more airports are offering pet relief areas, which is fantastic!
 However, what I learned from my sleuthing on this trip is that not all pet relief areas are created equal.
 Location, I realized, is the most critical factor.

-Calgary International Airport (YYC) Pet Relief Area
+Calgary International Airport (YYC)

 The first pet relief area Miles and I checked out was in Calgary International Airport.
 Fresh off of our first flight, I asked the airport staff where the new pet relief area was, and they were very excited to tell me where to find it.
 The entrance was a door, just like a human washroom.
 Hilariously enough, our first pet relief area felt very “Alice in Wonderland!”
 It was just like a human washroom but designed for dogs and their people!
 It was complete with a human sink and mirror, and on the side, rather than a stall, there was a little fake grass area with a staged fake fire hydrant.
 I told Miles he could “go pee,” and he looked at me a few times for re-assuring confirmation that indeed, I really was telling him it was “ok” to pee indoors — fake heavily scented hydrant or not!
 When he was satisfied with my response, the scents on the hydrant were enough to get him in the mood (boy dogs!), and he relieved himself.
 I then followed the instructions above the area and rinsed the hydrant off.
 Done!
 In and out in less than 5 minutes.

-Toronto Pearson International Airport (TTY) Pet Relief Area
+Toronto Pearson International Airport (TTY)

 On the way home, I checked my bag at the departures level of Toronto Pearson Airport, and then inquired about the available pet relief areas.
-I found out with some sleuthing that the three different areas offered are all outdoors — and are all near departures (when you are meeting family and getting to the car) or arrivals (when you are checking in).
+I found out with some sleuthing that the three different areas currently offered are all outdoors — and are all near departures (when you are meeting family and getting to the car) or arrivals (when you are checking in).
 This means they are all PRE-security, and are outside of the actual airport: near the taxi cab areas, the pickup areas, etc. I felt a little disappointed exiting the airport and walking to a pet relief area — albeit nicely designed — that was right across the street from natural grassy places to walk a dog.
 I wondered to myself: How does this help people with service or guide dogs who are in-between flights?
 They have to journey all of the way back the way they came if they just checked their bag, or worse yet, they have go a VERY long way to the pet relief area, then journey all of the way back, and re-enter airport security again before they can catch their connecting flight!

 Pet Relief Areas, in Conclusion

 My final thoughts on the subject?
 First of all — Traveling with pets in-cabin is a privilege these days, often not available at all, and when offered, it is only available to small dogs.
-Pet owners should plan carefully, and be extremely courteous and mindful when traveling with dogs.
+Pet owners should plan carefull, and be extremely courteous and mindful when traveling with dogs.
 The more well-behaved we and our dogs are, the better chance these privileges will be remain available.
 Secondly — We should advocate for pet relief areas that are post-security, even if these areas are only for service dogs and their handlers.
-I strongly believe based on my experiences that the option I experienced at the Calgary airport post-security should serve as a wonderful example of an excellent pet relief area, in both set-up and location.
+I strongly believe based on my experiences that the option I experienced in the Calgary airport post-security should serve as a wonderful example of an excellent pet relief area, in both set-up and location.
 Service dogs and their handlers especially deserve this.

-Those of us who fly helpful airlines that allow smaller dogs in-cabin, and all of us who support service dogs and their people: let’s encourage airports to offer small and basic, yet well-placed pet relief areas.
-If not for all pets — then at least for service dogs and their people.
+Those of us who fly the helpful airlines that allow smaller dogs in-cabin, and all of us who support service dogs and their people: let’s encourage airports to offer small and basic, yet well-placed pet relief areas.
+If not for all pets — then at least just for service dogs and their people.